BeAPI/bea-content-sync-fusion/README.md

 * WordPress should be installed as [multisite](https://codex.wordpress.org/Create_A_Network).
 * Require at least WordPress 4.6.x, in order to use the `WP_Site_Query`.
+* Know and understand the implementation of CRON tasks on a Linux server

 ## Compatibility

-Compatible up to WordPress 4.9.x
+Compatible up to WordPress 5.x (Gutenberg is not completely covered at the moment)

 ### Third plugins compatibility